Govind155/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
-The challenge is to recognize fraudulent credit card transactions so that the customers of credit card companies are not charged for items that they did not purchase.

-# Description

-## Context
 It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.

 ## Dataset